Killing of Claudia Gómez González: Aftermath

-The Customs and Border Patrol (CBP) first reported that Gómez González, who was described as petite and timid, and the rest of the group had attacked the officer with blunt objects and resisted arrest, and that he had shot in self-defense.
+Customs and Border Protection (CBP) first reported that Gómez González, who was described as petite and timid, and the rest of the group had attacked the officer with blunt objects and resisted arrest, and that he had shot in self-defense.
 Marta Martinez, a woman who lived nearby, heard the shot and ran outside.
 She streamed the aftermath of the incident, in which she can repeatedly be heard asking why the agent had killed Gómez González.
 The video went viral, and the CBP account changed to the group had "allegedly assaulted" and "rushed the agent".
 Three of the men accompanying Gómez González were arrested and detained to testify; according to The Guardian, after five months, "tired of incarceration, they opted to be deported home and return to testify in the US, if a criminal charge is brought against the agent."
 Information released about the agent involved in the shooting included that he had been a CBP agent for fifteen years and that he had been placed on administrative leave.

 As of May 2019, an FBI investigation was ongoing.
 Gómez González's family said they had not been contacted.

 In May 2019, the American Civil Liberties Union of Texas filed a claim for US$100 million in damages on behalf of Gómez González's parents under the Federal Tort Claims Act.
 In May 2020 they filed a lawsuit in Laredo against the US and multiple CBP agents believed to have been at the scene.
 One agent was mentioned by name as the agent the ACLU believed was the agent involved, saying that if it hadn't been that agent, it was one of the other agents at the scene.
 In November 2020 El Manana reported the investigation had not been resolved.